crew-sherlock/Experiment1/README.md

 ## AIGA Reference Architecture

 A high-level repeatable blueprint for building the infrastructure of a Generative AI applications.
-The architecture and components described will be pre-approved as an *Architecture Pattern* within you organisation to expedite review-board approval for new projects.
+The architecture and components described will be pre-approved as an *Architecture Pattern* within your organisation to expedite review-board approval for new projects.

 ## AIGA Template